 After opening the application on a laptop and choosing the NextWideVies_Test view this is what the results look like.

 With the form of the selected record opened as one-column form (row Width_400 applied):

 With the form of the selected record opened as two-column form (row Default applied):

 After opening the application on an iPad (tablet) and choosing the NextWideView_Test this is what the results looks like.

 Without the form opened (row Width_400 applied):

 With the form of the selected record opened as one columns form (row Default applied):

 Using the application in vertical screen mode (row Default applied):

 Get more useful tips and tricks

-To get an in-depth look at Resco Mobile CRM features and functionality join us on the 25-26th of October for resco.next 2017 – our very own conference focusing on all things Mobile CRM.
-Check out the sessions’ overview and reserve your spot here.
+To get an in-depth look at Resco Mobile CRM features and functionality join us on 14-15th of March in Atlanta for resco.next – our very own conference focusing on all things Mobile CRM.
+You can reserve your spot here.